-Celestron 8″ F/2 RASA – Capture spectacular wide-field deep sky images in seconds with Celestron’s new portable astrograph, the 8” Rowe-Ackermann Schmidt Astrograph (RASA).
+Celestron 8″ F/2 RASA – Capture spectacular wide-field deep sky images in seconds with Celestron’s portable astrograph, the 8” Rowe-Ackermann Schmidt Astrograph (RASA).
 This incredibly fast f/2.0 system is the perfect companion to today’s color astronomical CMOS cameras, smaller CCD cameras, and mirrorless cameras.
 Thanks to its fast focal ratio and patented optical design, you can produce sharp, detailed images and, in many cases, skip the autoguider completely.
 Weighing in at just 17 pounds, it’s easy to transport your 8” RASA to the most remote dark sky locations.

 RASA Performance Made for Everyone